Studio-Link/LGX-BeagleBoneBlack-Enclosure/README.md

 The BeagleBone Black Enclosure is available at www.logicsupply.com/products/bb100

+Follow us on Google+ for updates and more information: https://plus.google.com/u/0/b/103613886667848850929/

-Created by Rodney Hill and Hans Brakeley for LGX Logic Supply.
+Created by Rodney Hill and Hans Brakeley for LGX / Logic Supply.

 Creative Commons Attribution 3.0 Unported License.
 To view a copy of this license,visit http://creativecommons.org/licenses/by/3.0/.